 Roger Sands, Vice President of Administration

-Larry Campbell, Vice President of operations
+Larry Campbell, Vice President of Operations

 BOARD OF DIRECTORS